abyssDS/sfmlWiki/Sources.md

 * [C++] [[Tile Map with VertexArrays|Source:-TileMap]] : Load, cull, texture and display quads as tiles
 * [C++] [[Higher Performance Sprite Container|Source:-High-Performance-Sprite-Container]] : Both a faster way to use many sprites with the same texture and a shortcut container to make life easier. (by masskiller)
 * [C#] [[TileMap renderer|Source:-TileMap-Render]] : very efficient tilemap drawing
+* [C++] [[Shader Tile Map|Source:-Source:-ShaderTileMap]] : tile map drawing using one texture as data and other as graphics and swapping data pixels for graphic pixels using glsl fragment shader
 ## Network
 * [C++] [[Simple chat example using sf::TcpSocket|Source:-Network-Chat-Example]]